 - Stick to the prescribed format.
 Maintain the font size, margins, and headings as outlined by EA.
 You can approach peers or editing services to get feedback.

-Mistake: Neglecting CPD & Summary Statement
+Mistake 8: Neglecting CPD & Summary Statement

 CPD and Summary Statements are not merely formalities.
 They are essential elements that show and highlight your qualifications, commitment to professional development, and alignment with Australian standards for engineers.
 Furthermore, they help cross-reference your career episodes.
+You can check a few summary statement samples to create a strong one.

 Solution: Craft a Strong CPD & Summary Statement